GroupEnvoy: A Conversational Agent Speaking for the Outgroup to Foster Intergroup Relations: Design and Implementation of GroupEnvoy

-To address RQ2, we derived the following design rationales (DR1--DR3) from intergroup contact theory and prior e-contact research.
-These rationales guided the design of GroupEnvoy, and their fulfillment and limitations are evaluated in the Discussion (Section~\ref{sec:design_implications}) to derive design implications for AI-mediated intergroup contact.
+To address RQ2, we derived the following design rationales (DR1--DR3) from intergroup contact theory and prior E-contact research.
+These rationales guided the design of GroupEnvoy, and their fulfillment and limitations are evaluated to derive design implications for AI-mediated intergroup contact in Section~\ref{sec:design_implications}.
 Table~\ref{tab:design_rationales} summarizes the sub-elements and definitions of each design rationale.

 \paragraph{\textbf{DR1.
-Maintain equal status and cooperation.}} AI-mediated intergroup contact requires that the conversational agent be perceived as an equal counterpart rather than a subordinate tool, and that the interaction sustains genuine cooperation rather than rigid or one-sided exchanges.
-Among Allport's four optimal conditions, which act as facilitating conditions that promote positive contact outcomes \cite{pettigrew_meta-analytic_2006}, \textit{common goals} and \textit{institutional support} are structurally guaranteed by our task design (Section~\ref{sec:materials}).
+Maintain equal status and cooperation.}} AI-mediated intergroup contact requires that the conversational agent be perceived as an equal counterpart rather than a subordinate tool, and that the interaction sustain genuine \textit{cooperation} rather than inflexible or one-sided exchanges.
+Among Allport's four optimal conditions, \textit{common goals} and \textit{institutional support} should be structurally guaranteed through task design appropriate to the target intergroup context.
 However, achieving the remaining two conditions, \textit{equal status} \cite{pettigrew_intergroup_1998, wang_reducing_2020} and \textit{cooperation} \cite{pettigrew_intergroup_1998, imperato_allport_2021, amichai-hamburger_contact_2006}, poses distinct challenges when the interlocutor is a conversational agent.